narfman0/entente/README.rst

 	client.send(Ping.getDefaultInstance());

 Your host, which subscribed to `Ping.class`, will receive the message and immediately send and `Ack`.
 Congrats!
+For more examples, please see the samples directory.

 TODO
 ----